Larry546/learn-node/README.md

 **For you to do**:

 1. Run the script in "eventloop/immediate.js".
 What order of execution do you see in terms of the messages being logged.

+data from file, console log from setTimeout, console log from setImmediate

 2. Change the script such that the immediate callback runs first.

 The _process.nextTick()_ API allows us to schedule tasks before the event loop.